 Our community started as a residential support to the KCAT Art and Study Centre, but we have grown into something quite separate.
-Many of our residents (those with a disability) are theatre. but most involved with art and of our volunteers are not.
-Our community has a mix of different situations.
+Many of our residents (those with a disability) are involved art and theatre, but most of our volunteers Our community has a mix of different situations.
 One house is set in a quiet place with the garden around it, and the residents here need quite a lot of physical support.
 Volunteers will be asked to join wherever the need is at the time.
 Unlike many communities we do not provide all our own work possibilities.
 We share the work on the land and in the houses (cooking, cleaning, laundry) and we support our residents to make their contribution to this work.
 However our life can also involve interaction with other communities and organisations on a daily basis.
 Many residents live with us and work or study in a different place.
 Sometimes volunteers go along to support this.